hzi-bifo/AMR_benchmarking/README.md

 The Sequence ID for each species and antibiotic combination are in /Patric_data_set/metadata/model/strict/Data_${species_name}${antibiotic_name}.txt, e.g. Data_Escherichia_coli_amoxicillin.txt

+With the column named 'resistant_phenotype': 'Resistant': 1, 'Susceptible': 0.

 (2).
 Loose Quality Control:

 The Sequence ID for each species and antibiotic combination are in /Patric_data_set/metadata/model/loose/Data_${species_name}${antibiotic_name}.txt, e.g. Data_Escherichia_coli_amoxicillin.txt

+With the column named 'resistant_phenotype': 'Resistant': 1, 'Susceptible': 0.

 **(b).
 Use /Patric_data_set/load_data.py as a module**